How to update your catalog data

 Full item updates

-To perform a full item update, you must interact with the Coveo Push API.
+To perform a full item update, you must interact with the Coveo Stream API.
 This section guides you through the different actions that must be taken to update your catalog data.

 Required parameters

-Refer to the Push API (V1) reference for a comprehensive list of required parameters.
+Refer to the Stream API reference for a comprehensive list of required parameters.

 Step 1: Create a file container (full item update)